segmentio/in-eu/README.md

 /*
  Only checks the browser timezone.
- Useful for checking if someone is phisically present in the EU */
+ Useful for checking if someone is physically present in the EU */

 isInEUTimezone()